-(Review by Roger)
+(Review by Matt)

 A confidentiality or non-disclosure agreement (NDA) is a legally binding document setting forth the conditions under which proprietary information is offered and received between the parties (Disclosing and Receiving party accordingly).
 The agreement provides protection of intellectual property for an inventor or any other party who needs to disclose the information from a third party.

 You can purchase it as a part of ourSoftware Development Kit